 In more remote parts, such as the north east regions of Mondulkiri & Ratanakiri, the roads are at their best and journey times are shorter because of this.
 Kep and Sihanoukville on the south coast are popular during this season as they bask in the brilliant sunshine and sea conditions are very favourable.

 Cambodia's wet season comes courtesy of the southwest monsoon and lasts from May to October, bringing with it almost 75% of Cambodia's annual rainfall.
 Across Cambodia, throughout much of the rainy season, daytime temperatures average between 25°C and 27°C. The early months of the wet season (May – July) remain very hot with infrequent rainfall usually in the form of short downpours.
-In the latter months (late July – September) the rains tend becomes more constant and is heavy at times, especially in coastal and rural regions.
+In the latter months (late July – September) the rain tends to becomes more constant and is heavy at times, especially in coastal and rural regions.

 On the upside, travelling in monsoonal Cambodia does have its advantages.
 The dust is gone and the lush greenery of the countryside returns.
 Angkor Wat in particular is stunning in the wet season, with moats brimming with water and a severe drop in visitor numbers.
 High rainfall make it the perfect time of year to visit the flooded forests and floating villages of Tonle Sap Lake by boat, as it swells to more than 5 times its size during wet season.

 Discover the true breadth of Cambodian culture by exploring the Angkor Temples, bustling Phnom Pehn before heading to the Cardamon Mountains and rounding up with a few days on Cambodia’s islands.